Making the UK greener, one house at a time

 The crystalline structure of perovskite materials allows them to absorb a broad spectrum of sunlight efficiently.
 This characteristic is crucial for maximising energy conversion and increasing panel efficiency.
 Additionally, their tunable bandgap enables researchers to fine-tune their optical and electronic properties, making them highly adaptable to different environmental conditions.

 Some perovskite materials have shown sensitivity to moisture and temperature.
-Innovative approaches, such as encapsulation and alternative materials, are being explored to overcome these challenges and ensure the long-term reliability of perovskite solar panels.
+Researchers are exploring innovative approaches to overcome stability challenges in perovskite solar panels.
+These approaches include encapsulation techniques and alternative materials to ensure the long-term reliability of the technology.

 Comparing Perovskite to traditional silicon-based solar panels